-This is not to say that I haven’t been sometimes teased by friends and family about not earning as much as my wife.
-In fact, the teasing almost doubled when I quit full-time work and took over this amazing role as a Stay-at-home-dad.
+This is not to say that I haven’t been teased by friends and family sometimes about not earning as much as my wife and having a wife breadwinner.
+In fact, the teasing almost doubled when I quit full-time work and took over this amazing role as a stay-at-home-dad, leaving the role of primary breadwinner to my wife.
 And yes, whatever ‘male ego’ I have was hurt occasionally.

 Related reading: How couple-dynamics have changed across generations, for the better

 I’m not initimated

 I’ve never been intimidated by my wife’s lofty career ambitions and of being in a relationship where the women earns more.
 In fact, I’ve always felt the urge to stand by her decisions and to be her pillar of support as she achieves her dreams.
 Of course, the challenge to this has been that my wife does sometimes expect me to be as driven as she is.
 In fact, if there was some sort of workshop available on ‘How to be more ambitious’, I’m sure she’d have signed me up for it.